jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 I've been tracking roster changes all off-season, and now that all turnover should be mostly complete, I thought it was a good time to look at what each team loses and gains from both a personnel and statistical sense.
 With practice time and the transition to new situations likely looking different this fall, having less turnover could be even more advantageous this year than other years.

-Once there is a better sense of what the season will look like and schedules are finalized for each of the teams, I'll probably end up using this information to form my predictions, but for now, I just have few general thoughts and observations.
+Once there is a better sense of what the season will look like and schedules are finalized for each of the teams, I'll probably end up using this information to form my predictions, but for now, I have just a few general thoughts and observations.

 For each team, I have indicated players that have left, newly joined the team, and are continuing with their career.
 I've noted why certain players are leaving, and with the NBA Draft deadline passed (at least as far as the NCAA is concerned) this should be as finalized as can be with everything going on.
 I've noted the recruiting rankings of incoming players as well as whether incoming transfers are immediately eligible to play or currently have to sit out a year (%).
 I imagine more players will get eligibility waivers this year, but for now, I've assumed that everyone other than grad transfers and those that have already received a waiver will have to sit out.